Najmudin1/front-end/README.md

 ---
 #### 8. Learning & Understanding Markdown

-i ahve used MARKDOWN before for my other projects so I was familiar with it.
+I have used MARKDOWN before for my other projects so I was familiar with it.

 <img src="https://user-images.githubusercontent.com/25456017/34417111-9ef7d37c-ebee-11e7-8ab8-8200c32ea14a.PNG" width="500px" alt=" Markdown ">